ki-omniarts/4dventure/README.md

  * Some Lua libraries that will make your life easier
  * More Examples
  * Add an argument to `adv_input_INPUT` to parse the rest of the input string
+ * An easy way to register Lua commands in the API

 ## INSTALLATION ##